 This course will be offered providing there are enough students to form a class, and is a continuation of German 5 and 6.
-The studies will include preparation for the Advanced Placement Exam that students may elect to take in the spring for potential college credit.
 Students will read and discuss German literature, grammar, improve listening and speaking skills, and get a more in-depth look into German-speaking cultures.